container-lisp/s2i-lisp/README.md

 There are a number of excellent screencasts and tutorials on using SLIME on the project web site at [https://common-lisp.net/project/slime](https://common-lisp.net/projects/slime).

+Note that swank, by default, is configured to only listen on the localhost loopback device.
+This works well with OpenShift port forwarding, as above, but if you run this container by hand you will want to use the docker `--net host` option to allow for connections to swank.

 Environment variables
 ---------------------